TryGhost/docs/content/install/ubuntu.md

 ## What to do if the install fails

 If an install goes horribly wrong, use `ghost uninstall` to remove it and try again.
-This is preferable to deleting the folder to ensure no artefacts are left behind.
+This is preferable to deleting the folder to ensure no artifacts are left behind.

 If an install is interrupted or the connection lost, use `ghost setup` to restart the configuration process.